VanQuyen02/Capstone-Project---Examination-Timetabling-/README.md

      Tabu Search has better performance than Genetic Algorithm.
      Future research could explore a hybrid model that combine the strengths of GA and Tabu Search Incorporating a wider range of constraints and objectives, such as: invigilator preferences
+### 5. Demo
+We use Tinker Library to visulize Schedule of each student and each Invigilator for Searching.
+We export csv file to save plan aftern scheduling optimization.